 But if the fan doesn’t start running after you do this, you likely have a bad fan motor.
 Or you have a serious debris problem that’s wrapped around the fan axle or motor bearings.

 Your capacitor could be the reason your air conditioner fan is not spinning

-A burned-out motor might be causing your air condition fan to not work
+A burned-out motor might be causing your air conditioner fan to not work

-Most air condition systems last anywhere from 10 or more years.
-However, if you perform regular maintenance, you can prevent the chance of your air conditioning fan breaking down and not spinning.
+Most AC fan motors last anywhere from 10 to 17 years.
+However, if you perform regular maintenance, you can prevent the chance of your air conditioner fan from breaking down and not spinning.
 This includes changing the filter at least once every two to three months and using a soft brush to clean the coils on the inside of your unit.

 Contactor problems can result in your central air conditioner fan not working